BhaskarTrivedi/academic-kickstart/content/post/Installing-ubuntu-18_04_server-ASUS_GPU-machine.md

 list_format = 2

 # Step to follow.
-1) Desable Secure boot in ASUS machine
+Desable Secure boot in ASUS machine="
-  a) Enter boot menu
+  a) Enter boot menu"